The structure of the SQL query script

 Condition

-Each section starts with a condition consisting of a single row splitted into two parts (Figure 2)
+Each section starts with a condition consisting of a single row split into two parts (Figure 2)

 the first line of every section is called:condition